UBS not seeking to benefit from crisis at Credit Suisse- chair

-ZURICH, Nov 30 (Reuters) - UBS UBSG.S is not actively benefiting from the crisis at rival Credit Suisse CSGN.S, UBS Chairman Colm Kelleher told a Financial Times banking conference.
+ZURICH, Nov 30 (Reuters) - UBS UBSG.S is not actively benefiting from the crisis at rival Credit Suisse CSGN.S, UBS Chairman Colm Kelleher told a Financial Times banking conference on Wednesday.

+Credit Suisse has reported sharp outflows as wealthy clients turn their back on the embattled Swiss bank.

+"We are not actively benefiting at their expense.
+We view them as a worthy competitor going through a crisis which I believe they will manage," Kelleher said.

 (Reporting by Noele Illien and Oliver Hirt, Editing by Michael Shields)